Green bean succotash recipes

 "After examining nearly 400 prostate malignant tumour cases and over 1,500 control patients, we found that use of any statin was associated with a significant increase in prostate risk of a neoplasm."

-Whilst this research is controversial (there are others indicating otherwise) it makes sense to increase the photosterols, such as those found in green bean succotash recipes, and tomatoes too, to protect your prostate and simultaneously lower your cholesterol.
+Whilst this research is controversial (there are others indicating otherwise) it makes sense to increase the phytosterols, such as those found in green bean succotash recipes and tomatoes too; to protect your prostate and simultaneously lower your cholesterol.

-FOODS THAT LOWER CHOLESTEROL is central to my thinking.
+FOODS THAT LOWER CHOLESTEROL should be central to everyone's thinking.

 Avocados incidentally reduce the other nasty, benign prostate hypertrophy; old man's lurgy.
-Can't empty your bladder?
-Think tomato, avocado and all foods rich in phytosterols; like our green bean succotash recipes.
+You cannot empty your bladder?
+Think tomato, avocado and all the foods rich in phytosterols; like our green bean succotash recipes.

 Growing Green Beans